 Agile

-During my internship at AppTweak, I worked as a Fullstack Developer, learning and applying my knowledge in a professional software development environment.
+During my internship at AppTweak, I worked as a Fullstack Developer.
+It was my first hands-on experience in a professional software team.

-I used Ruby on Rails for backend development and React with TypeScript for frontend tasks.
-I also worked with databases like MySQL and participated in the team's Agile methodology.
+I used Ruby on Rails for backend development and React with TypeScript on the frontend.
+I also worked with MySQL and took part in the team's Scrum process.

 Ruby